-For further guidance, forms, tools and assistance in managing a Workplace Challenge please see the NYC DOE CTS Tracking System.
+For further guidance, forms, tools and assistance in managing a Workplace Challenge please see the New York City Schools CPP Tracking System.

 If the time and intensity of the workplace challenge described here is difficult to apply in your program model, consider a “workplace challenge lite.”
 Maintain key components of the challenge (employer issues a real-world challenge, students work together to define a solution and present to the employer) but identify a simpler problem with the employer that a small group of students might define over a single two- or three-hour session.

-Workplace challenges are one activity in the continuum of authentic work-based experiences provided to all students engaged in career-related programs or course of study in New York City schools.
+Workplace challenges are one activity in the continuum of authentic work-based experiences provided to all students engaged in career-related programs or course of study in New York City Public Schools.

-Workplace Challenge Activities are recognized as an “accepted and valid WBL activity” by NYSED and the NYC DOE CTE for specific credit purposes.
+Workplace Challenge Activities are recognized as an “accepted and valid WBL activity” by NYSED and the New York City Public Schools for specific credit purposes.

 *In New York State, this includes certified work-based learning coordinators and others who facilitate, arrange and support work-based learning activities for students.